-Opossums are good to have in your yard as they feed on small rodents, insects, and pests.
-Opossums will also feed on dangerous snakes and scorpions keeping you and your pets safe.
+Opossums are good in your yard as they feed on small rodents, insects, and pests.
+Opossums will also feed on dangerous snakes and scorpions, keeping you and your pets safe.
 They will also feed on fruit and vegetables that have dropped to the ground keeping your yard tidy.

 The fur of an opossum is grayish-white and covers the entire body except for the ears and tail.
 The average weight is between nine and thirteen pounds, and the body length is between 24 to 40 inches.
 Opossums are about the size of a house cat and have a prehensile tail for grasping and hanging.

 In addition, opossums are insectivores and omnivores, meaning they have a varied diet of worms, insects, nuts, fruits, and dead animals.
 These animals also prey on small voles, rodents, moles, and shrews.
 Opossums will feed at garbage cans, compost piles, and bird feeders in your yard.
 Read on!

 What are the Benefits of Opossums?

 Although North America’s opossums are unattractive due to their behavior and nocturnal lifestyle, they benefit your yard.
 Opossums are among a few wildlife species that are helpful for your yard because they play a crucial role in maintaining a clean and natural environment.

 Because opossums prey on small rodents, insects, and other pests, they are valuable for your garden or yard.
 Opossums are omnivores, meaning they eat a wide range of food items, including slugs, beetles, and snails that damage plants in your garden.